futurepress/epub.js/documentation/md/API.md

 Represents a Section of the Book

-In most books this is equivelent to a Chapter
+In most books this is equivalent to a Chapter

 **Parameters**